poppinss/indicative-rules/docs/validations/string/email.md

 category: string
 ---

-Ensures the field under validation is a valid email format.
+Enforces the field under validation is a valid email format.

-NOTE: This validation never checks for the existence of the email address.

 ```ts
 import { validations } from 'indicative/validator'